 If you know any teachers, you could also ask them to read it and give you some feedback.

 - Final checks

 This is it!
 You’ve put the hard work in and you’re almost there.
 Do a final check to make sure you’re close to the word count but not above it.
 Now you can copy and paste it into your application form.
 Check whether the formatting of your statement is correct in the box you’ve pasted it in – you may need to add your paragraph spaces in again.

 - Keep it safe

 Make sure you’ve got your personal statement document saved and you know where you’ve saved it.
 If you’re applying through a provider’s website (such as United Teaching) and they end up offering you a place, they may ask you to complete an Apply form before you can accept the offer.
-This means if you’ve got the statement to hand, you can use it here as well.
+Having your statement saved will come in handy.